 So who should you tip?
 And how much?
 And what if you’re in THIS country versus THAT country?
 Well, I think I’ve finally found a definitive answer.
 But first a little background…

 Tipping varies from culture to culture and because of that, people in the service industry see a massive difference in pay scale, depending upon where in the world they live.
-Those with specific service jobs in some countries may be paid extraordinarily well, whereas those with the same professions in other countries are paid relatively little and are expected to earn the rest in tips, as part of their salary.
-Neither way is right or wrong…it’s just how each culture has developed and it’s their social norms.
-Even in the United States, where there is very much a tipping culture, people who live in the country tip differently – some still think that 15% is an adequate tip for a server whereas other say starting at 18% is more appropriate nowadays, and some don’t tip hotel housekeeping at all, while others think a daily tip is a must.
+Those with specific service jobs in some countries may be paid extraordinarily well, whereas those with the same professions in other countries are paid very little and are expected to earn the rest in tips, as part of their salary.
+Neither way is right or wrong; it’s just how each culture has developed and it’s their social norms.
+Even in the United States, where there is very much a tipping culture, people who live in the country tip differently – some still think that 15% is an adequate tip for your server whereas other will say starting at 18% is more appropriate nowadays, and some don’t tip hotel housekeeping at all, while others think a daily tip is a must.

 If you’re on vacation/holiday, there are many people to consider tipping:

 - Hotel staff (housekeeping, bell services, doorman, room service, concierge, etc.)

 - Hair dressers

 - Taxi/car drivers